crossplane/crossplane/docs/services/aws-services-guide.md

 #### Create an IAM Role for the EKS cluster

-For EKS cluster to be able to access different resources, it needs to be given the required permissions through an **IAM Role**.
+For the EKS cluster to be able to access different resources, it needs to be given the required permissions through an **IAM Role**.
 In this section we create a role and assign the required policies.
 Later we will make EKS to assume this role.

 ```bash
 EKS_ROLE_NAME=crossplane-example-eks-role